Jason Alexander Admits to Wearing a Hairpiece

 Hollywood stars such as Brendan Frasier, Jude Law, Matthew McConaughey, Steven Segal, Mel Gibson, Edward Norton, Kevin Costner, Arnold Schwarzenegger, and Tom Hanks (among many others) are those who have said to have undergone hair restoration surgery.

 Regular guys like you and me have the same choices as these celebrities have in deciding which method to have to restore our hair.
-My vote (and bias of course) is to go with what is natural and permanent—hair transplantation!
+My vote (and bias of course) is to go with what is natural—hair transplantation!